learn-co-students/postwork_plans_overview-wdf-000/README.md

 |10:00 am - 12:00 pm | Work on material from your assigned track
 |12:00 pm - 1:00 pm  | Lunch Break
 |1:00 pm - 4:00 pm | Continue working on material from assigned track
-|4:00 pm - 6:00 pm | Career Preperation (LinkedIn Scouting, Follow up e-mails, Applications, Schedule Meetups/Events)
+|4:00 pm - 6:00 pm | Career Preparation (LinkedIn Scouting, Follow up e-mails, Applications, Schedule Meetups/Events)

 #### Your Post Work Plan Starts With ....

-Based on your strengths/weaknesses and a meeting with your instructor you will be assigned one of the following post-work tracks:
+Based on your areas of interest, strengths/weaknesses, and a meeting with your instructor you will be assigned one of the following post-work tracks:

 **[Ruby Review](https://github.com/learn-co-curriculum/ruby-postwork-plan)**: This track is for those students that need some more practice with basic Ruby & Ruby on Rails.
 By the end of this track you should feel confident with Ruby and be able to build a basic Ruby on Rails project.